Baycosinus/PiTurret/README.md

-# PiTurret
+# PiTurret - Server

-This project has been developed by Onur Demiray and Doğancan Tüfekcioğlu
+This project has been developed by Onur Demiray and Doğancan Tüfekcioğlu.

+Please note that Client Application (Android) moved to another repository (PiTurret-Client) for better organisation.

 # What does it do?